-You should be able to find out whether you qualify for Medicaid through your state’s health insurance marketplace.
+You can apply for Medicaid at any time – you don’t have to wait for special enrollment periods.
+You can find out if you qualify for Medicaid through your state’s health insurance marketplace.
+Since October 2013, each state has had an online health insurance marketplace that allows people looking for coverage to shop for plans and compare them by benefits, quality, and price.
 The marketplace is where people who need to find health coverage on their own can get information about health plans that are available to them.
-Enrollment starts October 1, 2013 and coverage begins January 1, 2014.

 If you don’t qualify for Medicaid, you may be able to buy a private health plan sold in the health insurance marketplace.
-Many uninsured people who aren't eligible for Medicaid can get help to purchase a plan in the marketplace.
-This will depend on their income and whether they already have the option of getting health insurance option through a job.
+Many uninsured people who aren’t eligible for Medicaid can get help to purchase a plan in the marketplace, depending on their income and whether they already have the option of getting health insurance option through work.

-You can find your state’s marketplace and enroll at www.Healthcare.gov/Marketplace, or by phone at 1-800-318-2596.
-Help will also be offered through community groups and trained “navigators” who can assist you.
-Visit www.Healthcare.gov, or www.GetCoveredAmerica.org to get more information and learn more about how to enroll.
+You can find your state’s marketplace at www.Healthcare.gov/Marketplace, or by phone at 1-800-318-2596.
 You can also contact your state Medicaid department to find out if you are eligible.
 To apply, you’ll need to provide basic information, including your social security number, household size, and estimated income.

 Where can I get help?